 It is also helpful to check your beardie and take the deworming treatments frequently.

-Never let other dragons get close to him until you are 100% positive of his healthy and does not have any parasite.
+Never let other dragons get close to him until you are 100% positive about his health and do not have any parasites.

 Frequently Asked Questions About Bearded Dragon Body Language